jmettraux/laconi.co/mds/monsters.md

 ***Heavy Crossbow.*** *Ranged Weapon Attack:* +3 to hit, range 100/400 ft., one target. *Hit:* 6 (1d10 + 1) piercing damage.

 **Veterans** are professional fighters that take up arms for pay or to protect something they believe in or value.
-Their ranks include soldiers retired from long service and warriors who never served anyone but themselves
+Their ranks include soldiers retired from long service and warriors who never served anyone but themselves.

 # Vulture